soyart/nexpr/README.md

 # nexpr (Nix expressions)

+Nix expressions and NixOS configurations

+## Structure

 Nexpr files are grouped into 3 categories:

-- Nexpr files
+### 1. Nexpr files

-  - These files represent nexpr, and will be stowed to nexpr root (`$HOME/.nexpr`) with a normal Bash script [`stow.sh`](./stow.sh)
+These files represent nexpr, and will be [stowed to nexpr root](#nexpr-location) (`$HOME/.nexpr`) with a normal Bash script [`stow.sh`](./stow.sh)

-  - There are 3 types of nexpr files:
+There are 3 types of nexpr files, grouped together within the same
+directories:

 - Entrypoints `entrypoints`

   Some top-level Nix expressions.
 The convention is that each entrypoint is machine-specific, and should be the only nexpr files imported by the system's `configuration.nix`

 - Modules `modules`

   Modules are general, shared nexpr Nix modules.
 Entrypoints generally import the modules to compose higher-level Nix expressions

 - Nexpr library `libnexpr`

   The library provides helper functions or expressions.
-      Unlike `modules`, libnexpr files are not neccessarily Nix modules.
+  Unlike `modules`, libnexpr files are not neccessarily Nix modules

-- Host files
+### 2. Host files

 - Hosts are machine-specific NixOS expressions and are placed here under [`hosts`](./hosts/) with arbitrary directory names such as [hosts/t14](./hosts/t14/)

-  - Each machine should only correspond to a host directory.
+- Each machine should only correspond to a host directory

 - 2 files per host is our goal here - a `configuration.nix`
   and the generated `hardware-configuration.nix`

 - Host expressions are symlinked to `/etc/nixos`

-- Non-Nix files and directories
+### 3. Non-Nix

 Nexpr also provides non-Nix files, e.g. directory `./packages` which holds files, each is a list of package names in plain text, one per line.

+## Nexpr location

+We can just have NixOS configuration directly import the path to nexpr files.

+But this makes using nexpr stateful - it means that users will have to remember where the location of the cloned repository, and then updating their Nix expressions in `/etc/nixos` to correctly point to nexpr.

+To make it easy for all users, we recommend stowing nexpr to some well known locations, and to include every expression you need within nexpr.

+This is why nexpr provides `stow.sh`, a Bash script for stowing nexpr to these *well known* location, e.g. `$HOME/.nexpr` and `$HOME/etc/nixos`.

-## Using stow.sh
+## stow.sh

 > ```
 > Usage: